Use our LinkedIn Login to download this post to PDF or save it to MyLibrary!

-Through using HR software, however, managers can quickly open an absence and relinquish the task of closing them to the individual member of staff through employee self-service portals.
+Through using, however, managers can quickly open an absence and relinquish the task of closing them to the individual member of staff through employee self-service portals.

 The easy capture of absence allows managers to generate real-time reports at the touch of a button, flagging any issues before they become serious problems.

 Some employees believe that being seen at their desks is the only way to ensure progression.

 As such, many will work extremely long hours, a practice that can adversely affect their health.

 In addition, some employees, when ill, refuse to take a day off work even when they really need it.